achertkoev/achertkoev.github.io/_posts/2020-02-12-Angular_8_role_based_authorization.md

 The app component template is the root component template of the application.
 It contains the main nav bar which changes based on the user.

 The profile and the logout links are only visible for authorized users (by using the `isAuthorized` getter).
 The dashboard link is only displayed for admins (by using the `isAdmin` getter).
-The login link is only accesible by anonymous users.
+The login link is only accessible by anonymous users.

-The router-outlet directive acts as a placeholder that the app (Angular) dynamically fills based on the current url (router state).
+The router-outlet directive acts as a placeholder that the app (Angular) dynamically fills based on the current URL (router state).
 [Read more](https://angular.io/guide/router).

 ```
 <header class="navbar navbar-expand navbar-dark bg-dark">